-Second, and regardless of whether the Director finds the Petitioner's arguments and evidence persuasive, the revocation decision did not follow proper revocation procedures.
-Rather than citing to one of the revocation-on-notice criteria enumerated at 8 C.F.R. $\S 214.2(h)(11)(iii)(A)(I)-(5)$ as the basis for revocation, the Director cites to 8 C.F.R. § 103.2(a)(7)(ii)(D).
+While we conduct de novo review on appeal, we conclude that a remand is warranted in this case because the revocation decision did not follow proper revocation procedures.
+Rather than citing to one of the revocation-on-notice criteria enumerated at 8 C.F.R. § 214.2(h)(11)(iii)(A)(1)-(5) as the basis for revocation, the Director cited to 8 C.F.R. § 103.2(a)(7)(ii)(D).
 However, pursuant to 8 C.F.R. § 214.2(h)(11)(iii)(A), an H-1B petition's approval may only be revoked on notice for one of the following reasons:

-- (1) The beneficiary is no longer employed by the petitioner in the capacity specified in the petition, or if the beneficiary is no longer receiving training as specified in the petition; or - (2) The statement of facts contained in the petition or on the application for a temporary labor certification was not true and correct, inaccurate, fraudulent, or misrepresented a material fact; or - (3) The petitioner violated terms and conditions of the approved petition; or - (4) The petitioner violated requirements of section 101(a)(15)(H) of the Act or paragraph (h) of this section; or - (5) The approval of the petition violated paragraph (h) of this section or involved gross error.
+- (1) The beneficiary is no longer employed by the petitioner in the capacity specified in the petition, or if the beneficiary is no longer receiving training as specified in the petition; or - (2) The statement of facts contained in the petition or on the application for a temporary labor certification was not true and correct, inaccurate, fraudulent, or misrepresented a material fact; or - (3) The petitioner violated terms and conditions of the approved petition; or - (4) The petitioner violated requirements of section 101(a)(15)(H) of the Act or paragraph (h) of this section; or

+(5) The approval of the petition violated paragraph (h) of this section or involved gross error.